npmcomponent/timoxley-throttle/Readme.md

 ### throttle(wait, fn)
 Returns a new function that wraps the supplied `fn`, blocking calls to `fn` until `wait` milliseconds have elapsed.

+### throttle.debounce(wait, immediate, fn)
+Returns a function, that, as long as it continues to be invoked, will not be triggered.
+The function will be called after it stops being called for `wait` milliseconds.

 ## License